John Penn Mayberry: Aristotelian realism

+Arithmos

 The second of Mayberry's core philosophical doctrines is that things and arithmoi of things objectively exist and are part of the fabric of external reality.
 The ontological credentials of an arithmos are exactly those of its constituent units.
-It is not however the task of the mathematician to investigate or speculate whether things falling into a species – such as clouds in the sky, shades of red, human emotional states, men of the 22nd century – are sufficiently clearly individuated to constitute units of possible arithmoi or whether the boundaries of pluralities of things—e.g. should we count centaurs and mermaids as falling into the species “human kind”? is it exactly determined when shades of red end and shades of purple begin ?—are sufficiently clearly delineated as to constitute an arithmos.
+It is not however the task of the mathematician to investigate or speculate whether things falling into a species – such as clouds in the sky, shades of red, human emotional states, men of the 22nd century – are sufficiently clearly individuated to constitute units of possible arithmoi or whether the boundaries of pluralities of things—e.g. should we count centaurs and mermaids as falling into the species "human kind"? is it exactly determined when shades of red end and shades of purple begin ?—are sufficiently clearly delineated as to constitute an arithmos.
 The work of the arithmetician can begin with the simple assumption that there are objective clearly individuated things which he can take as units and definite pluralities of such things that he can take as arithmoi.
 Mayberry writes: